zuozhenggh/learning-library/sample-livelabs-templates/create-labs/labs/4-labs-github-merge-commit-pullrequest/4-labs-github-merge-commit-pullrequest.md

   https://oracle.github.io/learning-library/sample-livelabs-templates/create-labs/labs/workshops/freetier

 ## Task 7: Change your status
 Now that your workshop is in the learning library, change your status.
-If you are finished and ready to QA, change your status to **Self QA**.
-If you still have some work to do, change your status to **Moving to Github**.
+If you are finished and ready to QA, change your status to **Self QA**, if you still have some work to do, change your status to **Moving to Github**.
-1. Go into the LWMS (Oracle employees only - [bit.ly/oraclelivelabs](https://bit.ly/oraclelivelabs)) and click **EDIT My Workshop(s)**.
+1. Go into the LWMS (Oracle employees only - bit.ly/oraclelivelabs) and click edit your workshop.
+4. Go to the row for your workshop and change your workshop status to at least *Moving to GitHub* *Note: If your workshop is already in production you will need to contact livelabs-admin_us@oracle.com to edit it.*
+5. Click on the ID for your workshop
+6. On the edit page, scroll down and update the **Production GitHub URL** update it to the new oracle.github.io address you identified in step 3.
+7. Update your Development GithHub URL to your personal github pages address
+8. When you are finished with your workshop, set your workshop status to **Self QA**.
+9. Questions?
+Go to your workshop and find your support url, contact your assigned support team.
+You can also ask in the #livelabs-authors-help slack channel.

+<<<<<<< HEAD
 2. Go to the row for your workshop and click the **WMS ID** of your workshop.
 >**Note:** If your workshop is already in production you will need to contact livelabs-admin_us@oracle.com to edit it.